-- When enabling Pre-Authentication, the user will need to authenticate with the configured identity provider before authenticating in Awingu.
-This adds an additional validation steps but will still require that the user provides his Windows password to the Awingu Appliance.
+- 1. When enabling Pre-Authentication, the user will need to authenticate with the configured identity provider before authenticating in Awingu.
+This adds an additional validation step but will still require that the user provides his Windows password to the Awingu Appliance.
 See Enabling Pre-Authentication (PreAuth) for integration instructions. - 2.
-Once Pre-Authentication is working, the password step can be replaced by a full Single Sign-On process based on certificate/kerberos login mechanism.
+Once Pre-Authentication is working, the password step can be replaced by a full Single Sign-On process based on the certificate/Kerberos login mechanism.
 See Enable Sign-On (SSO) for integration instructions.